Winter storms are very all-encompassing. The storms produce a variety of both winter and summertime types of hazards.

-- Watch – Is issued within 48-hours of a weather impacting event and indicates conditions are favorable for the development of severe hazards.
+- Watch – Is issued within 48-hours of weather impacting event and indicates conditions are favorable for the development of severe hazards.

 - Warning – The forecasted weather hazards are either imminent or occurring in your area.
-Warnings are issues when hazards are posing a significant threat to life and property.
+Warnings are issues when risks are posing a significant threat to life and property.

 - Advisory – Is a less form of a warning.
 Weather hazards are not an immediate threat to life or property.
 Advisories are more of a nuisance condition that has the potential to become life-threatening without proper precautions.

-It is important for your winter weather preparedness to pay attention to your local weather forecasts and updates.
+It is essential for your winter weather preparedness to pay attention to your local weather forecasts and updates.
 If you do, you will become more safe, secure and prepared.